 The EU legislative cycle of 2019 to 2024 saw a whole range of relevant policies proposed and adopted as part of the European Green Deal (EUGD) that can be expected to positively impact the sectoral and cross-sectoral transition.
 The Fit for 55 legislative package is expected to drive significant improvements on GHG emission reductions upon progressive implementation across Member States.

-In a report published in January 2024, ECNO analysed the draft NECPs of five EU Member States, reviewing the plans' completeness, transparency and internal consistency.
+In a briefing published in March 2025, ECNO analysed the final updates NECPs of 22 EU Member States.

 National Energy and Climate Plans (NECPs) represent an opportunity for EU Member States to chart their next steps on the road to a net-zero economy by 2050.